The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 You’ll need to use this facility if you get a letter about your money or assets abroad, have checked your tax affairs, and find you need to make a disclosure.

-We have recently assisted clients who have received correspondence from HMRC regarding their offshore income or gains which are taxable in the UK but the clients weren’t aware that they had to declare such income on their tax returns.
+We have recently assisted a large number of clients who have received correspondence from HMRC regarding their offshore income or gains which are taxable in the UK but the clients weren’t aware that they had to declare such income on their tax returns.

 If you have received such correspondence from HMRC then please get in touch with us to discuss next steps.

-Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC, ICICI Bank etc. or if the undisclosed income relates to dividend on Swiss shares from a multinational employer such as UBS, we are here to help!
+Whether the worldwide disclosure relates to bank interest earned in India from private banks such as HDFC Bank, ICICI Bank, Bank of Baroda etc. or if the undisclosed income relates to dividend on Swiss shares from a multinational employer such as UBS, we are here to help!

 We provide a comprehensive service to individuals, businesses and companies.
 Our relationship with you and your advisors is built on trust and mutual respect.